Chiwetalu Agu released after arrest in Onitsha for wearing Biafra outfit

 He Is Safe and Sound: Chiwetalu Agu Finally Released After His Arrest in Onitsha for Wearing Biafra Regalia

-- The actor whose arrest caused a lot of reactions was detained for wearing an outfit which had the Biafra flag on it
+- The actor whose arrest caused a lot of reactions was detained for wearing an outfit that had the Biafra flag on it

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!